 This condition may make it difficult for the patient to read, recognise faces or drive safely.
 Peripheral vision remains intact for most people, allowing them to remain independent for most daily activities.

-AMD is one of the leading causes of blindness affecting those 50 years or older.
-Studies from the Singapore Eye Research Institute (SERI) have shown that smokers are four times more likely to develop the “wet” or advanced form of AMD than non-smokers.
+Age-related Macular Degeneration (AMD) is one of the leading causes of blindness affecting those 50 years or older.
+Studies from the Singapore Eye Research Institute (SERI) have shown that smokers are four times more likely to develop the “wet” or advanced form of Age-related Macular Degeneration (AMD) than non-smokers.

-In early AMD, the impact on vision is generally mild or even non-existent.
+In early Age-related Macular Degeneration (AMD), the impact on vision is generally mild or even non-existent.
 However, as the disease progresses, symptoms may include:

-There are no proven preventive medications for AMD.
+There are no proven preventive medications for Age-related Macular Degeneration (AMD).

 The best way to avoid permanent vision loss is with prompt eye examination and diagnosis by your eye doctor.
 Early diagnosis improves the treatment success.